Tuesday, May 28, 2019

 which I am heartbro-

-ken, which is appears
+ken, a malady which

-to be yet possible),
+yet be possible),

 to remind you (myself)